aaparmeggiani/awesome-wrgms-kids/readme.md

 # Awesome Wrgms Kids

-Our best *ptr's, for the next generation of wrgmrs ..

 _"I want to sell millions of toys, but what I really hope is that a bunch of kids who open them up use the motors and things to build something else ..
 They are my colleagues of the future."_
 -- Mark Tilden